1980s: Popular culture

 Arcade games like Pac-Man, Donkey Kong, Frogger, Defender, Galaga, Centipede, and Joust, were popular during the golden age of arcade video games.

+Personal computers entered homes and schools with systems such as the Apple Macintosh, IBM Personal Computer, and Commodore 64, helping popularize home computing.

+The decade saw the rise of home video, particularly through the VHS format.
+It allowed audiences to watch films at home, with rental chains like Blockbuster and Hollywood Video becoming widespread.

 Six Olympic Games were held in the 1980s, Lake Placid and Moscow in 1980, Sarajevo and Los Angeles in 1984, Calgary and Seoul in 1988.

-Teen-oriented films like Fast Times at Ridgemont High, Ferris Bueller's Day Off, Back to the Future, The Breakfast Club and The Outsiders were popular in the 1980s.
+The 1980s professional wrestling boom brought the World Wrestling Federation into mainstream pop culture, with stars such as Hulk Hogan, André the Giant, Randy Savage, The Ultimate Warrior, and Ric Flair headlining major events like WrestleMania.

+The decade saw the rise of glam metal, a style of hard rock that was characterized by flashy fashion and anthemic songs.
+Bands such as Bon Jovi, Mötley Crüe, Def Leppard, and Twisted Sister helped define the genre and its mainstream popularity on MTV.

-After a turbulent decline in the 1960s and 1970s, animation began to thrive again due to the success and popularity of films such as Who Framed Roger Rabbit, Oliver & Company, The Land Before Time, and The Little Mermaid.
+After a turbulent decline in the 1960s and 1970s, animation began to thrive again due to the success of films such as The Great Mouse Detective, An American Tail, Who Framed Roger Rabbit, Oliver & Company, The Land Before Time, and The Little Mermaid.

-Along with early hip hop culture like 1989's Straight Outta Compton, graffiti became more mainstream in the 1980s.

-Before the more mainstream use of the internet in the 1990s, many computer systems had searchable databases during the decade.
-These databases could be used to search a students' grades, computerized library and video rental systems to track books and video rentals.
+Hip-hop entered the mainstream through artists such as Public Enemy, LL Cool J, Beastie Boys, Run-DMC, Salt-N-Pepa, and N.W.A, while television programs like Yo!
+MTV Raps helped popularize rap music worldwide.

 Ronald Reagan was president of the United States for a majority of the 1980s (1981–1989), during what was called the Reagan era.
-Ronald Reagan's vice president George H.W.
-Bush became president in 1989.
+Ronald Reagan's vice president George H. W. Bush became president in 1989.

+The rise of the National Basketball Association in the 1980s turned players like Michael Jordan, Magic Johnson, Larry Bird, and Kareem Abdul-Jabbar into global icons, helping popularize basketball worldwide.